How to: Teach the Primary History Curriculum (KS1 & KS2)

 - Ask Questions

-It can be tempting to teach history as black-and-white events, but history is multi-faceted.
-Remember that history is often written by the winners or the most powerful people in society, and this bias is something you need to take into account while teaching these subjects.
+It can be tempting to teach the KS1 and KS2 history curriculum as black-and-white events, but history is multi-faceted.
+Remember that history is often written by the winners or the most powerful people in society.
+This bias is something you need to take into account while teaching these subjects.
 Ask your students questions about how they feel about the events they’re learning about.
 Ask questions like:

 - Do you think this was the right thing to do?